Reproducible-Science-Curriculum/rr-logistics/README.md

 is the 'workshop repository', e.g. 2014-12-11_nescent
 - create an index.md file in the top level of the gh-pages branch with the specific information about the workshop
-- edit the TravisCI files to be appropriate for the given workshop

-Instructors will now have access to this repository

-- change index.md with information on the local workshop
+Things that will be changed:
   - dates
   - instructors
   - room location
   - accessibility
   - any additional notes, i.e. bring your own lunch

-- changes to .ci script for TravisCI
+- edit the TravisCI files to be appropriate for the given workshop

-The 'workshop repository' will then be available to the Lead Instructor and other instructors
+Instructors will now have access to this repository

 Instructors should
-- fork the workshop
+- fork the workshop repository
+- make any changes to the materials in their repository
+- either push back changes to the main workshop repository or submit pull requests (more information needed on how to do this)
+- once changes are made, check to see if TravisCI still passes